htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the setting per authorization level; it is recommended to leave these settings untouched.

+:macro-def:`WARN_ON_GSI_CONFIGURATION"`
+    A boolean varaiables that controls whether a warning is printed whenver GSI seen in a configured list of authentication methods.
+    Daemons will print the warning to their log (no more frequently than once every 12 hours).
+    Tools will print the warning to their stderr.
+    The default value is ``True``.

 :macro-def:`WARN_ON_GSI_USAGE`
     A boolean varaiables that controls whether a warning is printed whenver GSI is used for authentication over a network connection with